 • taking antibiotics, antiviral and anti-inflammatory drugs, as well as drugs that relieve pulmonary edema;

-• independently prescribe medications to the child;
+• independently prescribe medications to your child;

 Complications

-Bronchiolitis results in heart and respiratory failure.
+The consequence of bronchiolitis is cardiac and respiratory failure.
 This is especially true for premature babies and children with weakened immune systems.

 Therefore, after recovery, observation by a pediatrician, allergist and pulmonologist is simply necessary for at least six months.